yokose-ks/edx-platform/docs/en_us/course_authors/source/create_html_component.rst

 4. Enter alternative text in the Image Description field.
 See :ref:`Best Practices for Describing Images` for more information.

 #.
-As needed, in the **Insert/Edit Image** dialog box, the customize the image alignment, dimensions, border, and vertical and horizontal space.
+As needed, in the **Insert/Edit Image** dialog box, customize the image alignment, dimensions, border, and vertical and horizontal space.

 #.
 Click **Insert**.